Yhoundeh/Rex-Friends/README.md

 ## Development Environment

-This program was coded in VScode with in HTML, CSS, and JavaScript.
+This website was coded in VScode with in HTML, CSS, and JavaScript.

 ## Useful Websites